 Don’t worry if you don’t know how many teams of students you’ll have or what they’ll be doing yet.
-Registering tells us that you’re planning to get involved and gives us a chance to help you out.
-You can request a Cary Institute educator to come to your class to introduce your students to the competition and get them set up with data sets of their own.
+Registering tells us that you’re planning to get involved and gives us a chance to help you and your students out.

 Step 4: Submit parental consent forms.

 We hope to support you by providing workshops to help you graph, read, and interpret data and to creatively describe data.
-Please pass on these skills to your students and support them in their projects!
+We encourage you to pass on these skills to your students and support them in their projects!